spacedentist-tv/spacedentest-tv-android/README.md

 # Instructions

-It's an Android project.
-Use Android studio.
+It's an Android Gradle project.
+Probably use Android Studio.
+There are two flavors, prod and stag, that point to production and staging version of the receiver app respectively.

-Build on the command line with `./gradlew assembleProductionDebug`.
+Build on the command line with `./gradlew assembleProdDebug`.

-Run tests with `./gradlew testProductionDebugUnitTest connectedProductionDebugAndroidTest`
+Install on the command line with `./gradlew installProdDebug`.

+Run tests with `./gradlew lintProdRelease testProdReleaseUnitTest`.
+This is what will run as a validation on Travis if you create a pull request.